Binsfeld, Luxembourg: Church

 By the 15th century, a chapel existed in Binsfeld.
 However, by the late 19th century, the population was outgrowing the chapel, and in 1892 planning began for a church.
-The church was built in the Gothic style, and consecrated to the Holy Trinity on 20 May 1894.
+The new church was built in the Neo-Gothic style, and consecrated to the Holy Trinity on May 20, 1894.
 The patron saints are St. Anthony and St. Hubertus.
+There is a plaque at the church dedicated to young men from the Binsfeld who had been taken hostage during the Battle of the Bulge and later imprisoned in Germany.